 After researching the wine industry in a few states (and quite a bit of tasting the local products!) we landed in the Yadkin Valley in North Carolina for a long weekend, and fell in love with the area.
 Shortly after that visit, we were in touch with a realtor that led to our purchase of our first 40-acres of farmland in Yadkin County in October 2010.

 Previously the farm had been used to grow tobacco, but in the late 1980s the change was made to growing corn and soy beans.
 The property included an old farmhouse and barn, each about 130 years old, and a number of smaller outbuildings around the property.
 Unfortunately, the old farmhouse was in such bad shape that it had to be torn down, but the barn and two of the outbuildings have been saved, and we continue to use them to support our farming activities today.
 We were able to salvage some things from the old farmhouse that we have incorporated into the new tasting room building.
-Some of the oak floorboards were used in the construction of our unique curved tasting bar, and you will see the vintage lightning rods from the roof in the tasting house.
+As an example, some of the oak floorboards were used in the construction of our unique curved tasting bar.

 Since neither one of us had previous experience in the farming or wine industry, we began an immersion self-study program for as much information as we could find.
 We met with people who had their own experiences of starting vineyards/wineries, and Tauny enrolled in the viticulture and enology program at the local community college.
 Armed with this knowledge base, we jumped into the fire.
 In 2013 we decided that it was time to just do it and so we planted our first vines.
 It hasn’t been easy, but we never thought it would be.
 It has been as rewarding as we knew it would be.